 Daily Lesson Routine

-The spacing out of activities and subjects gave my older kids a break to help play with their little brother.
+The spacing out of activities and subjects gives my older kids a break to help play with their little brother.
+Wrapping it up with a fun game of hide and seek makes learning something to do again the next day!

 Follow my Instagram @momsarefrugal to see more learning activities.